wigig-tools/qd-interpreter/README.md

 <img src="docs/gif/suMimoOraclePreprocessed.gif" alt="drawing">

-The SU-MIMO BT results are obtained using `top K = 200` for the `--mimoDataMode` is set to `preprocessed`.
-It explains why the results for the `preprocessed` mode are different from the ones obtained in the `online` mode previously. `online` mode computes the results on-the-fly so `top K` value has been set to a lower value (`20`) to speed up the rendering.
+The SU-MIMO BT results are obtained using `top K = 200` when the `--mimoDataMode` is set to `preprocessed`.
+It explains why the results for the `preprocessed` mode are different from the ones obtained in the `online` mode previously presented. `online` mode computes the results on-the-fly so `top K` value has been set to a lower value (`20`) to speed up the rendering.

 **Please note that these results are not the same as the ns-3 results presented above.
-Please check [MIMO](#mimo-visualization) for more information.**
+Please check [MIMO](#mimo-visualization) section for more information.**

 ## MU-MIMO